-- 1. To determine quantity of Oil Spill Eater II concentrate needed: - A. On a Spill: - 1.
+- A. On a Spill: - 1.
 Use one (1) gallon of OSE II concentrate for every one hundred (100) gallons of light end hydrocarbons or gasoline. - 2.
 Use one (1) barrel of OSE II concentrate for every 5,500 gallons of light petroleum or gasoline light end hydrocarbons or gasoline. - B. If you know gallons of light end hydrocarbons or gasoline spilled:

-Multiply Gallons of contaminate (A) \times .01 = Gallons of OSE II needed
+Multiply Gallons of contaminate (A) x .01 = Gallons of OSE II needed